Educational Technology (EdTech)

 EdTech Systems Guide Overview (Download PDF Document)

-The Office of EdTech welcomes a limited number of EdTech Leaders annually into the EdTech Peer Learning Cohort.
+Department of Elementary and Secondary Education DESE welcomes a limited number of Educational Technology EdTech Leaders annually into the Educational Technology EdTech Peer Learning Cohort.
 Participating leaders receive access to monthly 1:1 coaching, quarterly peer collaboration meetings, and on-site support designed to strengthen their foundational technology systems to support their own district's overall vision, mission, and priorities.
-The cohort work is grounded in the OET Strategic Planning Guide (SPG), which provides a comprehensive understanding of edtech in K–12 districts by highlighting seven key focus areas grouped by the relevant essential skills.
+The cohort work is grounded in the Office of Educational Technology OET Strategic Planning Guide (SPG), which provides a comprehensive understanding of Educational Technology edtech in K–12 districts by highlighting seven key focus areas grouped by the relevant essential skills.

 2025-2026 Participants: